JoYBoYOO7/Prep_Mate_AI/README.md

 **PrepMate**: A job interview preparation platform powered by Vapi AI Voice agents
 [Live Demo](https://prep-mate-ai-steel.vercel.app/) · Built by [Vansh Yadav](https://github.com/JoYBoYOO7)

-Build this project step-by-step with our detailed tutorial on JavaScript Mastery YouTube.
-Join the JSM family!

 ---

 ## 📋 Table of Contents